hashicorp/go-tfe/docs/TESTS.md

 ## 2. Set up environment variables (ENVVARS)

 You'll need to have environment variables setup in your environment to run the tests.
-There are different options to facilitate setting up environment variables, [envchain](https://github.com/sorah/envchain) is one option:
+There are different options to facilitate setting up environment variables, using the tool [envchain](https://github.com/sorah/envchain) is one option:
    1. Install envchain - [refer to the envchain README for details](https://github.com/sorah/envchain#installation)
-   1. Pick a namespace for storing your environment variables, such as: `go-tfe`
+   1. Run the script `./scripts/setup-test-envvars.sh` to setup the env vars.
+This script uses envchain, will use a default namespace of `go-tfe` and will prompt you for environment variable values.
+To run: `sh ./scripts/setup-test-envvars.sh`
-   1. For each environment variable you need to set, run the following command:
+   1. Or manually, pick a namespace for storing your environment variables, such as: `go-tfe`.
+Then, for each environment variable you need to set, run the following command:
       ```sh
       envchain --set YOUR_NAMESPACE_HERE ENVIRONMENT_VARIABLE_HERE
       ```